stigzler/LaunchboxPluginBase/readme.md

 2. Install the Template
 Open a terminal (PowerShell or Command Prompt) and run:
-`dotnet new install path\to\LaunchboxPlugin.zip` Replace path\to\LaunchboxPlugin.zip with the actual path to the downloaded zip file.
+`dotnet new install path\to\LaunchboxPlugin.zip` Replace path\to\Launchbox-Plugin-Base.zip with the actual path to the downloaded zip file.

 3. Create a New Project from the Template
 After installing, open Visual Studio and go to `File > New > Project`.
 Search for LaunchBox Plugin in the project templates.